apathetic/apathetic-v3/src/content/posts/2021-01-10-overflowing-menus.md

 ---
 title: An overflowing menu with IntersectionObserver.
-description: a simpler approach
+description: Designing a responsive menu with a dynamically populated dropdown
-tags: post
+tags: [css, js]
 ---

 ## Example